SillyTavern/SillyTavern-Docs/extensions/Stable-Diffusion.md

 #### Setting workflow values from styles or slash-commands

 You can use macros in custom placeholder values.
 As a practical example, let's say you sometimes want to generate images without a background, and you'd like this to be switchable with a slash-command or image style.
 Here's how you could do it:

 1. Make a ComfyUI workflow that removes the image background, or not, depending on the value of an input
-2. Use a custom placeholder to set the value of that input, but use <code>\{\{getvar::remove_background}}</code> as the replace value
+2. Use a custom placeholder to set the value of that input, but use `{{getvar::remove_background}}` as the replace value
 3. Now you can set the value of `remove_background` with `/setvar key=remove_background true` or `/setvar key=remove_background false` before generating an image
 4. The workflow will use the value you set to determine whether to remove the background
-5. Make an image style "No background" with common prompt prefix <code>\{\{setvar::remove_background::true}}</code>
+5. Make an image style "No background" with common prompt prefix `{{setvar::remove_background::true}}`
 6. Use the style control or `/imagine-style No background` to set the value of `remove_background` to `true` before generating an image